deBubz/StudyNotes/rca/wk1/lec.md

 - usually abstracts to abinary value, it changing value overtime is called a digital **signal**
 - often represented as button/ switch / led

+## RIMS

+- an emulation of a microcontroller for learning purposes
+- work using `c`
+-

 ## Timing diagram & pulse

 > here comes the interesting stuff